-There are two diamond mines operating in Australia; the Argyle and Ellendale mines located in the Kimberley Region of Western Australia, operated by Argyle Diamonds (Rio Tinto) and Kimberley Diamond Company (KDC, trading as Gem Diamonds) respectively.
-In late 2012, Gem Diamonds agreed to sell Kimberley Diamond Company to the Australian listed company Goodrich Resources Ltd. The transaction is yet to be completed.
+There are two diamond mines operating in Australia; the Argyle and Ellendale mines, both located in the Kimberley Region of Western Australia, operated by Argyle Diamonds (Rio Tinto) and Kimberley Diamond Company (KDC, trading as Kimberley Diamonds Ltd) respectively.
+In early 2013, Gem Diamonds finalised its sale of Kimberley Diamond Company to the Australian listed company Goodrich Resources Ltd that later changed its name to Kimberley Diamonds Ltd.

 The vast majority of Australia's rough diamond production is generated by the Argyle mine.
-In September 2010, Rio Tinto announced it was investing US\$1.5 billion to undertake the development of an underground block cave project at its Argyle mine in Western Australia.
-Following a transition from the current open pit operation, the underground mine will be fully operational in 2013.
-Rio Tinto indicates the project will extend the life of the mine until at least 2019.
+In April 2013, Rio Tinto completed the transition of the Argyle mine from an open pit mining operation to a large scale block caving underground mine.
+Rio Tinto indicates the project will extend the life of the mine until at least 2021.

-Both operational mines partially self- regulate as "Frequent Exporters".
-Under this process, the companies are able to export Australia origin product through an expedited process providing their systems and security remain robust such that they meet the requirements of the KPCS.
+Throughout 2013, the Australian KP Export Authority maintained regular contact with the two producing companies to keep abreast of developments in rough diamond mining operations.
+Both mines partially self-regulate as "Frequent Exporters".
+Under this process, the companies are able to export Australian origin product through an expedited process providing their systems and security remain robust such that they meet the requirements of the KPCS.
+The Australian Export Authority reviews the mine sites and head offices annually to ensure that this remains the case.

-Throughout 2012, the Australian KP Export Authority maintained regular contact with the two producing companies to keep abreast of developments in rough diamond mining operations.
-Representatives of the KP Export Authority visited Argyle Diamonds and KDC during 2012 to assess KPCS compliance, incorporating an assessment of record-keeping procedures, security processes, export processes, and reporting processes.
+Representatives of the KP Export Authority visited Argyle Diamonds and KDC during 2013 to assess KPCS compliance, incorporating an assessment of record-keeping procedures, security processes, export processes, and reporting processes.

 Both companies were found to be undertaking these activities in a manner which allows Australia to meet the requirements of the KPCS.

 Exploration for the development of new diamond mines in Australia is continuing with two properties at an advanced stage of exploration.
 The Smoke Creek alluvial deposit owned by Venus Metals Limited is located near the Argyle Diamond mine and consists of alluvial terraces containing diamonds shed from the Argyle primary diamond deposit.
 Merlin Diamonds Limited (formerly North Australian Diamonds) is also well advanced on the redevelopment of the Merlin diamond deposit located near Borroloola in the Northern Territory.
+It undertook some test mining in the second half of 2013 and produced around 450 carats.

-The Australian Export Authority now also allows Kimberley Rough Diamonds to expedite its own exports of Australian origin product.
+The Australian Export Authority also allows Kimberley Rough Diamonds to expedite its own exports of Australian origin product.
 Kimberley Rough Diamonds is a private business located in Kununurra in Western Australia that is involved in diamond trading and jewellery.
+It is subject to the same annual review process as the Australian diamond mines to ensure Australia continues to meet the requirements of the KPCS.

-In terms of monitoring production, the KP Export Authority works in collaboration with a number of Australian Government agencies, including geoscientific information agency Geoscience Australia and economic research agency the Bureau of Resources and Energy Economics, to ensure the validity of reported Australian rough diamond production statistics.
-In addition, Rio Tinto Ltd, which is listed on the Australian Securities Exchange, is required to comply with the Joint Ore Reserves Committee Code.
+In terms of monitoring production, the KP Export Authority works in collaboration with a number of Australian Government agencies, including scientific information agency Geoscience Australia and economic research agency the Bureau of Resources and Energy Economics, to ensure the validity of reported Australian rough diamond production statistics.
+In addition, both Rio Tinto Ltd and Kimberley Diamond Ltd are listed on the Australian Securities Exchange, and are required to report resources information consistent with the Joint Ore Reserves Committee Code.
 This Code provides minimum standards for public reporting and a mandatory system for the classification of tonnage/grade established according to geological confidence and technical/economic considerations.
 Financial reports and media releases from producers, exploration and junior companies are also monitored.